 Universities worldwide are turning to therapy dogs to relieve their students' pre-exam nerves and first-term homesickness.

 And studies have found that just the presence of a dog can help lower levels of stress and anxiety.
-A recent Dogs Trust survey found that 95% of dog owners in Britain believe that interacting with their dog made them happier, with 89% saying they talk to their dog when no one else is around1.
+A Dogs Trust survey found that 95% of dog owners in Britain believe that interacting with their dog made them happier, with 89% saying they talk to their dog when no one else is around.

 Some experts say the presence of an animal in a hospital environment helps patients feel more at home.